 Our piano studio with the Yamaha concert grand piano which students take their lesson on.

-A quiet sitting area for family and friends to relax while students complete their lesson.
+A quiet sitting area for parents to relax while students complete their lesson.

 John Douglas playing a duet with one of his younger students at a recent recital.
 The stuffed animals were a big hit!